SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Error payload: optional source code location for the error (as either `null` or an instance of the `RocqLoc` object).
 - Failure mode: recoverable failure.

-### `json_query`

-- Description: runs the given query at the cursor, not updating the state.
-- Arguments (in order, or named):
-  - text: text of the query (as a string).
-  - index: feedback item index for the result (as an integer).
-- Response payload: arbitrary JSON data, as returned by the query as JSON text, taken from the "info" / "notice" feedback with the given index (as a JSON value).
-- Error payload: a `null` value.
-- Failure mode: recoverable failure.

-### `json_query_all`

-- Description: runs the given query at the cursor, not updating the state.
-- Arguments (in order, or named):
-  - text: text of the query (as a string).
-  - indices: feedback indices to collect (as either `null` or a list where each element is an integer).
-- Response payload: a list where each element is a JSON value.
-- Error payload: a `null` value.
-- Failure mode: recoverable failure.

 ### `load_file`

 - Description: adds the (unprocessed) file contents to the document (note that this requires running sentence-splitting, which requires the input file not to have syntax errors).